-Unfiltered (document) photography records moments in time, or makes statements.
+Unfiltered photography records moments in time, or makes statements.
 It reports.
-Document photographers are reporters who aren’t inclined to stray into image editing for the sake of artistry.
+Document photographers are reporters who aren’t inclined to stray into image editing for the sake of artis(h)try.
 They want to get the news out.

-Here’s document photography from Pope in Philadelphia, 2015, JCarveth
+Document photography from The Pope In Philadelphia, 2015, J Carveth

-The convergence of technology for taking pictures plus software to transform them, and social media platforms for sharing, shattered the wish that professional photography as an art form exists at the same skill level as, for example, painting.
+The convergence of advancements in technology for taking pictures and software to transform snapshots, along with social media platforms for sharing, shattered the position (wish) that professional photography requires the kind of artistic talent that, for example, painting does.

 Liking the theme

-If a viewer of document photography likes the subject (undressed bodies, war-torn villages, country gardens), or concept (Bored Couples), it doesn’t matter if Dorothea Lang pushed the button or you did.
-The recent, rapid revolution in technology has made the entire world “equal in photography”.
+If a viewer of document photography likes a subject (undressed bodies, war-torn villages, country gardens), or concept (bored couples), it doesn’t matter if Dorothea Lang pushed the button or you did.

-In the absence of interest in a subject, fame, film, Fuji, training, tripod, renown, and good journalistic intentions make no impact on a viewer.
+If a viewer isn’t interested in the subject of a “document” photo, name, talent, fame, film, Fuji, training, tripod, renown, and good journalistic intentions are inconsequential..

-Eggleston, Osinski, Mark, Doisneau, Erwitt, Gay Block, Maier, Mann, very many more, are exceptional, because we like what they shot, their themes.
+Eggleston, Osinski, Mark, Doisneau, Erwitt, Gay Block, Maier, Mann, many , are exceptional only if we’re attracted to their subject or concept.

-Here at Jessie Center we love Staten Island.
-Professional photographer Christine Osinski was also interested.
+Here at Jessie Carveth Center we love Staten Island.
+Professional photographer Christine Osinski does, too.
 She went there for a shoot.
 We were so happy.
+What’s a shoot?

-She walked down the block, pressed the button.
+She walked down the block pressing a button.

-You could have made Staten Island as bare and powerful as Osinski did.
-Anyone with a camera–phone, Sony, Leica, Fisher-Price–who takes pictures of Staten Island document-style has the very rare talent of loving Staten Island.
+You can make Staten Island as bare and powerful as Osinski did.
+Anyone with a camera–phone, Sony, Leica, Fisher-Price–who takes pictures of Staten Island, document-style ,has a unique and rare talent: loving Staten Island.